 Corridors for coexistence

-American Black Bear on the Sunshine Coast: Threats, Guidelines and
+American Black Bear on the Sunshine Coast:

 Management in Urban Areas

-Corridors for Coexistence offers practical tool such as; Develop with Care guidelines, habitat mapping, and local policy recommendations to help support development that considers the needs of black bears and other wildlife.
-By aligning land use decisions with conservation priorities, we can build ecological resilience and help ensure that black bears remain part of our shared landscape on the Sunshine Coast.
+Corridors for Coexistence offers practical tools such as; ‘Develop with Care’ guidelines, habitat mapping, and local policy recommendations that help support development while considering the needs of black bears and other wildlife.
+By aligning land use decisions with conservation priorities, we can build ecological resilience and help ensure that black bears remain part of the landscape on the Sunshine Coast.

 The Sunshine Coast Bear Alliance Society would like to express our utmost gratitude to our generous funding partners, contributors and collaborators.